mrinalkumarjha/DatingAppSPA/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+when we do ng serve or ng build JIT compilation takes place when we do ng build --prod AOT(ahed of time) compiler takes place

+AOT gives several benifits :
+1: Faaster rendering
+2: Fewer async request
+3: Smaller Framework download size
+4: Detect template errors earlier
+5: Better security

+If you find css related issue with production build then turn off build optimiser which on by default in production build.
+But this increase little bit your main file size.

+command to off optimizer : ng build --prod --build-optimizer=false

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).